coursetable/ferry/docs/getting_started.md

 2. Start Docker by running `docker-compose up`.

 CourseTable proper interacts with Ferry via an additional GraphQL endpoint provided by [Hasura](https://hasura.io/) on CourseTable's end (see [coursetable/docker/docker-compose.yml](https://github.com/coursetable/coursetable/blob/master/docker/docker-compose.yml)).
-For development purposes, you can host the GraphQL endpoint from Ferry by running
+For development purposes, you can optionally host the GraphQL endpoint from Ferry by running

 ```bash
 docker-compose -f docker-compose.yml -f docker-compose.hasura.yml up
 ```

 This command will start Hasura in addition to the Postgres container specified in the default compose file.
-The console can be viewed at [localhost:8080](https://localhost:8080).
+The Hasura console can be viewed at [localhost:8080](https://localhost:8080).

 ## Troubleshooting

-- On MacOS, setup may report an error that OpenSSL has not been installed.
-To fix this, try installing openssl from Homebrew and run
+- On MacOS, setup may report an error that OpenSSL headers are missing.
+To fix this, try installing OpenSSL from Homebrew and run

   ```shell
   export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/opt/openssl/lib/
   ```

 - On post-Sierra versions of macOS, running `poetry install` may report an error during `psycopg2` installation stating that `ld: library not found for -lssl`.
-To fix this, make sure OpenSSL is installed (such as through `brew install openssl`) and rerun the above command block.
+To fix this, make sure OpenSSL is installed and linked as described above and rerun the above command block.

 - On macOS Big Sur, the new version number may cause Poetry to attempt to compile several modules such as NumPy and SpaCy from scratch rather than using prebuilt binaries.
 This can be avoided by setting the flag `SYSTEM_VERSION_COMPAT=1`.